The application deadline for 2021-2022 Graduate Fellowships is March 15, 2021.

 The Center for Ethics and Public Affairs encourages teaching and research on ethics, in moral and political philosophy, and in public life and the professions.
 The Center’s Graduate Fellowships support outstanding Tulane graduate students in these fields.

-Graduate Fellows receive a stipend of $20,000 for one academic year.
-Awards are announced in March for the upcoming academic year.
+Graduate Fellows receive a stipend of $20,500 for one academic year.
+Awards are announced in early April for the upcoming academic year.